TheF1rstPancake/Kvasir/docs/backend.rst

     Get reserve information about a particular account

-    :form account_id:  the id of the account you want reserve information for.
+    :<json account_id:  the id of the account you want reserve information for.

 Payer Endpoint
 ~~~~~~~~~~~~~~~~~~